1. INTRODUCTION

 They are authorizations so that the products may be put in the market after their quality, efficiency and safety has been attested: register applies for products that represent a greater risk to health, whereas notification applies for smaller risks, as established by each specific regulation (e.g. on drugs, medical devices, cosmetics).

-Some food products may also be subject to registration with Anvisa, such as new food and new ingredients, formulae for enteral nutrition, food for children12.
-However, food products are normally exempt from registration and are subject only to a communication to local sanitary authorities prior to manufacturing13.
+Some food products may also be subject to registration with Anvisa, such as formulae for enteral nutrition, food for children13.
+New food and new ingredients are subject to authorization for use14.
+However, food products are normally exempt from registration and are subject only to a communication to local sanitary authorities prior to manufacturing15.

 2.2.3.
 CERTIFICATION OF GOOD MANUFACTURING PRATICES (GMP CERTIFICATE)